Alfresco/docs-alfresco/content-mobile/latest/config/index.md

 ## Connect to an account

-If you’re already got a Content Services or Community Edition user, you can connect to your account.
+If you've already got a Content Services or Community Edition user, you can connect to your account.

 We recommend connecting to version 6.1 or later.